-(a) The State of Colorado shall not enter into, renew, or maintain any contract, agreement, be renewed.

-(b) All existing arrangements shall terminate upon their current expiration date and shall not

-(c) State-run jails and correctional facilities shall not be used for ICE detention or operations.

-(d) Exception: One federal immigration processing facility may operate in Kit Carson County

-(Limon area) provided it operates entirely on federal resources without state or local government support, cooperation, or services beyond what is legally required.
+- (a) The State of Colorado shall not enter into, renew, or maintain any contract, agreement, or cooperative arrangement for immigration detention facilities. - (b) All existing arrangements shall terminate upon their current expiration date and shall not be renewed. - (c) State-run jails and correctional facilities shall not be used for ICE detention or operations. - (d) Exception: One federal immigration processing facility may operate in Kit Carson County (Limon area) provided it operates entirely on federal resources without state or local government support, cooperation, or services beyond what is legally required.